by James Matthew Wilson

 by Duncan G. Stroik

 What is the most famous chapel in the world?
 Many would say the Sistine Chapel in Rome.
-When pilgrims and tourists visit the chapel, the focus is not on its architecture but on the art, and rightly so. … Yet, we should not overlook the architecture of the Sistine chapel.
-It is crucial to our understanding of Michelangelo’s masterpiece.
+When pilgrims and tourists visit the chapel, the focus is not so much on its architecture but on its art, and rightly so.